EngAhmedElkady/RecruiterPeep/README.md

 ]
 ````
 * update data:
-if you try to update state form 1 to  3
+if you try to update state from 1 to  3
 will raise ValidationError

 ````